 That wakes him up.
 “Jesus, Tim, I thought you no longer cared.”
 His limp dick gives a twitch.
 There is life Down Under.

 “How was your Thanksgiving?”

-“Fuck South Bay.
+“Fucking South Bay.
 I stayed here.
 Doug said he was with you Friday, but you were too busy being a rock star to come over.”

 “Yer a trip, Tim.”
-We laughed.

 “Surest way to cure a hangover – Church on Sunday morning.”

-Doug had yet to move.
+Doug has yet to move.

 “Did you fuck our patron to death last night?”